DeerTears/old_qodot_docs/pages/beginner's-guide-to-qodot.md

 **Warning:** Add quotes surrounding your value, or TrenchBroom may crash when placing your entity class.

-Now that you’ve done this, you also need to update your Game Definition every time your FGD changes.
-You can repeat the process for exporting a game definition from earlier to overwrite the entire folder, or see **Updating a Game Definition** in [Expert Zone](https://coda.io/d/Trenchbroom-Guide_d77T7fADkTg/Expert-Zone_suNzt) for more information on just updating the .cfg.
+Now that you’ve done this, you also need to update your game config every time your FGD changes.
+You can repeat the process for exporting a game config from earlier to overwrite the entire folder, or see **Updating a game config** in [Expert Zone](https://coda.io/d/Trenchbroom-Guide_d77T7fADkTg/Expert-Zone_suNzt) for more information on just updating the .cfg.